Hoopou/PictureAnalyzer/README.md

 This will create a file on your desktop while it scans your pictures

+#Install
+    Just download the Zip file, decompress it and run PictureAnalyzer.exe

 # Steps:
     1. Choose Directory to analyse
         Use the Arrow on your  keyboard to go into a directory and press enter/spacebar to select a